mingchia-andy-liu/sudoku/README.md

 1. NGINX

 ## How to run
 For level 1 & 2 & 3: The application is structured to run with `Docker`.
-So you need to install `Docker` and `Compose` first.
+So you need to install `Docker` and `Docker-compose` first.
 [Here is a link](https://docs.docker.com/install/) from the offical docs.
 Once you have installed it, start the application.
 It should create symlinks for `docker` and `docker-compose` commands.
-See the [install Compose](https://docs.docker.com/compose/install/) section if you are missing `Compose`.
+See the [install docker-compose](https://docs.docker.com/compose/install/) section if you are missing `docker-compose`.

 You can run this command to check if you have install the latest version correctly.
 ```